 Being hydrated means your body is working to a better health level.
-Try reducing, or cutting out alcohol, which can cause a broken sleep, and switching to herbal teas or water.
+Try reducing, or cutting out alcohol, which can cause a broken sleep, and switching to herbal teas or water instead.

-Further reading: "Dangerously Sleepy" (2014) by Alan Derickson, shines a light on one of the oft-ignored yet highly relevant legacies of the industrial revolution: lack of sleep.
+Further reading: "Dangerously Sleepy" (2014) by Alan Derickson, shines a light on one of the often ignored yet highly relevant legacies of the industrial revolution - a lack of sleep.

 Please feel free to share this article, or any articles from the blog.